84 State Street, Suite 600

 The Planning Office has developed nearly 3,000 units of elderly, family, mixed income and special needs housing, channeling over $600 million of investment into developments throughout metropolitan Boston, and currently has several additional properties under active development.
 Over the past several years, we have completed or made significant progress on key developments in Haverhill, Hanover, Brockton, downtown Boston, and the Boston neighborhoods of Dorchester and Mattapan.

-Our developments focus on the creation of strong communities where people of economic, racial and ethnic diversity can live with dignity and respect, and are designed to respond to the needs of both our residents and the particular communities in which we build.
+Our developments focus on the creation of strong communities where people of economic, racial and ethnic diversity can live with dignity and respect.
+They are designed to respond to the needs of both our residents and the particular communities in which we build.
 In some cases, we have redeveloped former church-related properties; in other cases, we have responded to requests from communities, service agencies, or local governments.
-We have developed rental and ownership housing, and work with several property management companies to ensure effective operation of the properties that we develop.
+We have developed rental and ownership housing.
+We work with several property management companies to ensure effective operation of the properties that we develop.

 The Planning Office is led by a team of experienced affordable housing leaders, who participate in and lead local and national advocacy efforts to increase affordable housing resources, avoid foreclosures, and address homelessness.
 Our board of trustees, appointed by the Cardinal, works together with our President to govern our financially strong and growing organization.